Balzu/g4-2025-website/docs/_pages/index.markdown

 ### What the Emotions Reveal

-As shown in our **emotion analysis** (see technical insight), most users express **negative emotions** — fear, anger, frustration — when discussing cyber incidents.
+As shown in our **emotion analysis** (see technical insight), most users express **negative emotions** (fear, anger, frustration) when discussing cyber incidents.
 However, there are also traces of relief, curiosity, even humor, proving that digital threats are woven into the emotional fabric of online life.

 These aren’t just isolated incidents; they are a reflection of how modern society processes risk, privacy, and trust in the digital age.